 Parents are their child’s first educators and one of the best things that a parent can do is share books regularly with their child.
 This will support everything that comes next at nursery, school and in later life.
 But supporting children with reading at home can be a daunting prospect.
 You might find yourself asking questions such as, am I doing it right?
 How should I be doing it?
 What books should I choose?
 How often should I be doing it?

 We have put together some top tips for supporting your child with reading at home to help answer some of your questions and alleviate some of your concerns.

-PACEY have put together some free literacy resources to further support parents at home.
+For other tips about how to encourage reading at home, PACEY have put together some free literacy resources to further support parents.
 Take a look at these by clicking here.